ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

    library/ies dependency, so make sure you run module --force purge before moving on.

-9. **Setup the Intel environment.**
+8. **Setup the Intel environment.**

    ```shell
    source setvars.sh
    ```

-10. **Locate the root directory for libxc.**
+9. **Locate the root directory for libxc.**
    On Cedar, this directory is found at `/cvmfs/soft.computecanada.ca/easybuild/software/2023/x86-64-v3/Compiler/gcc12/libxc/6.2.2`

    :note: Note that the latest version of libxc (7.0.0) is not installed on Cedar.
 However, installing libxc is quite straightforward.
 Instructions can be found [here][libxc-installation].

-11. Ensure that the local language is set to the standard, i.e. ”C”.
+10. Ensure that the local language is set to the standard, i.e. ”C”.

     ```shell
     export LC_ALL=C
     ```

-12. **Configure the QE compilation.**
+11. **Configure the QE compilation.**

     For clarity, define variables for the
     location of the Intel Base Toolkit, HDF5, and libxc directories.
 For example,

     ```shell
-    libdir=/home/USER/intel
+    intel_dir=/home/$USER/projects/def-samiras/$USER/software_support/intel
     ```

-    If you used a custom directory, it may look like this:
+    Next, specify a path (outside of the current directory) where you would like to install the QE executables.

     ```shell
-    libdir=/home/USER/projects/def-samiras/USER/software_support/intel
+    espresso_dir=/home/$USER/projects/def-samiras/$USER/software/espresso-7.3.1
     ```

+    :note: Note that these directories must be **absolute** paths (i.e., starting with `/`).

-    `cd` into the `qe-7.3.1` directory and run the `configure` script using
+    Now, change your current working directory to the `qe-7.3.1` directory and run the `configure` script.

     ```shell
     cd qe-7.3.1